 Finally, the diagnosis from a cystoscopy indicated that Teri had a bladder prolapse, which prompted her to learn more about it.
 She was offered two choices: physical therapy, with little hope of healing; or surgery, which included adding meshes to hold the bladder in place.
 Although surgery was enthusiastically endorsed by her physician, an internet search alerted her to the possibility of outcomes that were less than ideal.

 Teri used a scientific method to find relief from her irritable bladder.
-She thoroughly researched the implications of surgery and dismissed that as an option for herself.
+She thoroughly researching the implications of surgery and dismissed that as an option for herself.
 She carefully documented her research and her whole program, identifying the information that influenced her decisions.
-She then shared those results in her book.
+She then shared those results in My Journey to a Better Bladder.

 Central to turning her condition around was having something in her vagina that would support her bladder.
 Products called vaginal pessaries are designed to do this, but Teri hit upon the idea of using a tampon.
 When she inserted one, she immediately felt that she was on the right track because the urgency diminished.
 Then she discovered that she could actually start doing Kegel exercises, which she found demonstrated on YouTube.